chriskrycho/v4.chriskrycho.com/2014/next-gen-vcs.txt

+---
 Title: The Next Generation of Version Control
+Summary: >
+    The current state of affairs with version control is a mess.
+Things we can get right next time around.
 Slug: next-gen-vcs
 Author: Chris Krycho
 Date: 2014-10-16 21:45
+Modified: 2014-10-20 07:25
 Tags: software development
-Edited: 2014-10-20 07:25
-Summary: The current state of affairs with version control is a mess.
-Things we can get right next time around.
+...

 The current state of affairs in version control systems is a mess.
 To be sure, software development is *far* better with *any* of the distributed version